frida/frida-website/_i18n/en/_docs/javascript-api.md

 -   `enumerateRanges(protection)`: just like [`Process.enumerateRanges`](#process-enumerateranges),
     except it's scoped to the module.

+-   `enumerateSections()`: enumerates sections of module, returning an array of objects containing the following properties:

+    -   `id`: string containing section index, segment name (if applicable) and section name – same format as [r2][]'s section IDs
+    -   `name`: section name as a string
+    -   `address`: absolute address as a [`NativePointer`](#nativepointer)
+    -   `size`: size in bytes

+-   `enumerateDependencies()`: enumerates dependencies of module, returning an array of objects containing the following properties:

+    -   `name`: module name as a string
+    -   `type`: string specifying one of:
+        -   regular
+        -   weak
+        -   reexport
+        -   upward

 -   `findExportByName(exportName)`,
     `getExportByName(exportName)`: returns the absolute address of the export